 “Teachers, teaching assistants and other staff members also showed me that everyone has this ‘inclusive’ and welcoming attitude, and that the encouragement of pupil and parent aspirations for ‘real life’ as an adult is really at the heart of everything Keir Hardie Primary School stands for.”

-The full report summary can be accessed via the link below.
+The full report summary can be accessed via the link at the bottom of the page.

 Our Inclusion Team